 Watch Dogs is almost out for the amusement of most gamers.
 However, not everything is perfect about this game.
-One of the weakest aspects of Watch Dogs is its hacking system, which allows players to hack basically anything in the surrounding environments, including technically non-hackable objects.
+One of the weakest aspects of the Watch Dogs hacking system, which allows players to hack basically anything in the surrounding environments, including technically non-hackable objects.
 Besides that, the game’s protagonist, Aiden Pearce, is some kind of god who can simply invade all networks without much trouble.
 And of course, all this without getting caught.
 Check out why Watch dogs’ hacking system can’t convince anyone at all.

 1. Express Hacking: One Click is All You Need

 Who would say that hacking in the near future would be as fast and easy as one single click?
-In Watch Dogs, hacking and phreaking have nothing to do with the real thing.
+In Watch Dogs hacking and phreaking have nothing to do with the real thing.
 Time boundaries are completely renounced, hacking techniques are basically inexistent and the very hacking tools resemble automated casual applications.
 If hacking would be as easy as in this game, then we would be currently assisting to the downfall of modern society.
 Good for us, most computer exploit techniques still require some time to be properly executed.
-And unlike Watch Dogs, one click is certainly not all what is needed.
+And unlike Watch Dogs, one click is certainly not all that is needed.

 2. Paranormal Hacking: Mechanical Devices Shall Not Escape